 The agenda for each meeting of the compensation committee is determined by its Chair.
-The compensation committee had three meetings in fiscal 2017.
+The compensation committee had five meetings in fiscal 2019.
 Certain members of the compensation committee also met with senior management to evaluate the performance of management.
 Mr. Recatto, our President and CEO, participated in compensation committee meetings when serving as President and Chief Executive Officer, other than when his compensation was discussed, to provide an assessment of the performance of each named executive officer and other senior management and to provide recommendations of compensation.
-Once the compensation committee determined Mr. Recatto's compensation for fiscal 2017, Mr. Recatto had the opportunity to discuss his compensation with the compensation committee.
+Once the compensation committee determined Mr. Recatto's compensation for fiscal 2019, Mr. Recatto had the opportunity to discuss his compensation with the compensation committee.

 Our compensation committee annually reviews the compensation of each of our executive officers and makes recommendations to our Board of Directors for approval.
-The compensation committee did engage with consultants in determining 2017 compensation.
+The compensation committee did not use consultants in determining 2019 compensation.
 To establish compensation for each named executive officer, the members of the compensation committee used their collective knowledge and experience, together with the experience of other Board members and our CEO, regarding the compensation standards in the industry in which the Company operates.
-The compensation committee plans to engage with outside consultants during fiscal 2018 concerning compensation matters.